 - ISBN: 9781933372600

 The book alternated between the two ladies.
 The reader sees the world through Renée, but only gets to read Paloma’s writing which she calls “Profound Thoughts”.
-The two of them have much in common (love of Japanese culture, similar views on existence, disdain of the absurd life of the wealthy who live in the building and more) even though they come from very different backgrounds and generations.
+The two of them have much in common (love of Japanese culture, similar views on existence, disdain for the absurd life of the wealthy who live in the building, and more) even though they come from very different backgrounds and generations.

 The story is told through short chapters, more like a collection of essays but it works wonderfully.
 The two narrators’ sharp minds and wit come off the pages as well as Barbery’s talent in writing philosophical fiction.
 This is one of those books that you can read several times and discover something new each and every time.

 On a side note, the book I read had many footnotes from the translator explaining the cultural (especially European) and philosophical references.
-If it wasn’t for those footnotes I would have found it difficult to enjoy the book.
+If it wasn’t for those footnotes, I would have found it difficult to enjoy the book.

 So tell me, which book do you like to read more than once?